 The information paper provides a brief description of the incident and considers if additional guidance is required.
 Reference is also made to the incident investigation being conducted by the UK’s Marine Accident Investigation Branch (MAIB) and the recommendations contained in the interim Safety Bulletin issued in July 2015 (SB1/2015).

 The Hazards of Snap-back paper can be downloaded here:

 Download Information Paper

 New information paper - A Study into Crane Loads Associated with Hose Handling at Offshore Terminals

-The long awaited Study into Crane Loads Associated with Hose Handling at Offshore Terminals paper is now available.
+Study into Crane Loads Associated with Hose Handling at Offshore Terminals paper is now available.